 so that the server has read and write access to them when you

 run it later.
-To ensure this if you run
+To ensure this, the

---user option as
+--user option should

-shown.
-Otherwise, you should execute the program while logged
+root.
+Otherwise, you should execute the

-mysql, in which case you can omit the
+case you can omit the

 --user option from